FnordMC/FnordLauncher/README.md

 ## Having a problem with the launcher?

 **Do not** open an issue in the Prism Launcher repo, and **do not** ask about Fnord Launcher in the Prism Launcher Discord server.
-Instead, ask in #fnord-launcher in our [Matrix space](https://matrix.to/#/#unmojang:matrix.org), or open an issue [here](https://github.com/ashley-graves/FnordLauncher/issues), in this repository.
+Instead, ask in #fnord-launcher in our [Matrix space](https://matrix.to/#/#unmojang:matrix.org), or [open an issue](https://github.com/ashley-graves/FnordLauncher/issues), in this repository.

 ## Installation